mcolom/pacman_doc/README.md

 -->

 ## Watchdog timer
-To prevent that the game gets accidentally frozen because of any potential bugs, Pacman has a watchdog timer that resets the system is the code is not constantly writing to the address 0x50C0.
+To prevent that the game gets accidentally frozen because of any potential bugs, Pacman has a watchdog timer that resets the system if the code is not constantly writing to the address 0x50C0.

 The reset signal originates at the counter 9C, clocked with VBLANK.